 EU rules do allow ADR bodies to charge a small fee for handling a complaint.

 If ADR bodies do charge a small fee (the maximum is £25), this must be refunded to the passenger if the ADR body upholds the passenger's complaint in any way - even if this consists solely of an apology from the airline, if that is what the consumer was seeking.
+Consumers with complaints that relate to disability issues are not to be charged a fee

 No, participating in ADR schemes is currently voluntary for airlines.